noudess/docs-main/Lua-Entity.md

-Lua_Entity is a class exported to Lua that represent the Entity object from EQEmu.
+Entity is a class exported to Lua that represent the Entity object from EQEmu.

 [Return to the Lua API](Lua-API)